 Grief at a disappointment or loss is normal, and it is not sinful so long as it is not excessive.
 The remedy is faith.
 Only by the discipline of praising God in the midst of apparent loss—praising Him in particular for the promise that all things work together for good in the life of His child (Rom.
 8:28)—can a grieving person avoid sinking into despair.

 The depression that some people suffer seems divorced somewhat from the circumstances of life.
 It swings to an extreme totally out of proportion to any real trouble.
 Depression or manic-depression (now known as bipolar disorder) is generally regarded as a mental illness with a possible physical or chemical basis.
 But we must be careful.
 There has been a tendency in recent years to medicalize every undesirable emotion and behavior.
 The result has been an explosion of drug therapies that generate profit both for doctors, who are treating conditions they once considered outside their realm, and drug manufacturers.
-What is most profitable is not necessarily what is most appropriate.
+But what is most profitable for drug suppliers is not necessarily what is most beneficial for drug users.

 Here is a problem easy to understand.
 We all know what triggers and sustains lust.
 Therefore, we all know what to avoid.
 What we may not understand, however, is the Christian alternative.
 Lust has two forms: the kind that masquerades as love, and the kind that has no pretensions of love but actually prefers to depersonalize or idealize the object.
 The remedy for both kinds is the same—true love.

 You say, "Aren’t lust and love almost the same thing?"
 If you think that is true, your outlook on love has been twisted by the modern world.
 No, love and lust are dead opposites.
 Lust is self-centered.
 Love is other-centered.
 Lust seeks to please self.
 Love seeks the welfare of another.
 If you love someone with real love, the last thing you want is to entangle them in a relationship that will bring them under divine judgment.